On this page

 We want everyone to have a good experience of working in Scotland.
 Most employers in Scotland follow the law.

-However, it’s important that you’re able to recognise if you’re being exploited.
-People can be exploited for labour, sex, criminality and domestic servitude.
-This is also called human trafficking (mygov.scot)
+However, it’s important that you can recognise if you’re being exploited.
+People can be exploited for:

 The law in Scotland takes exploitation very seriously and will protect you.

 You don’t need to be moved from one place to another to have been trafficked.
-You might not immediately realise that you’ve been trafficked or exploited.
+You might not realise that you’ve been trafficked or exploited.

-If you’re exploited or trafficked, you might:
+If you’re exploited or trafficked, you might be:

-- Be unable to negotiate working conditions
+- unable to negotiate working conditions

-- Be sexually exploited
+- sexually exploited

-- Be forced to be a domestic servant
+- forced to be a domestic servant

-- Be forced to commit criminal acts
+- forced to commit criminal acts

 Where to go for help

-- You or someone else need urgent medical help
+- needs urgent medical help

 For non-emergency police help you can call 101.
 For non-emergency medical help, you can call NHS 24 on 111.